 As the developer of the Australian Clinical Practice Guideline for mental health care in the perinatal period (2017), all of our tools, resources and solutions are underpinned by best practice evidence.

 COPE is governed by a Board of Directors and the company membership comprises the peak professional bodies representing primary and maternity care and consumer bodies in perinatal mental health care in Australia.

 Our current mission is to enable mandatory national perinatal mental health screening and referrals based on the Australian Clinical Practice Guideline (2017), to ensure the best mental and emotional health and wellbeing of Australian mothers and their families.

 More information about COPE’s history, philosophy, purpose, objectives, governance and programs is available on the COPE website.

-iCOPE is a world leading, interactive, digital screening app that facilitates efficient and effective mental health screening in the perinatal period (pregnancy and year following birth).
+iCOPE is a world leading, interactive, digital screening tool that facilitates efficient and effective mental health screening in the perinatal period (pregnancy and year following birth).

 The app was developed by COPE, in partnership with Diginostic, Australia’s leading developer of health-related preventative applications.